Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Conclusions

 \section{Conclusions}

 This paper has introduced \ac{DSVGD}, a non-parametric distributed variational inference algorithm for generalized Bayesian federated learning. \ac{DSVGD} enables a flexible trade between per-iteration communication load and number of communication rounds, while being able to make trustworthy decisions via Bayesian inference.
-An interesting direction for future work is the definition of a parallel version of \ac{DSVGD} that allows multiple agents to be scheduled at the same time.